-A Remuneration Committee was established by the Board prior to the 2004 - 2005 year.
-The Committee will have a minimum of 3 members with majority of the members of the Committee are required to be non-executive directors and the Committee is required to be chaired by the non-executive Chairman.
+A Remuneration Committee has been established.
+The Committee has a minimum of 3 members with majority of the members of the Committee are required to be non-executive directors and the Committee is required to be chaired by the non-executive Chairman.

 The names of the members of the Remuneration Committee are Michael Ramsden, Michael Elias and Dominic Marinelli.
-The Remuneration Committee met twice during the period.
+The Remuneration Committee did not meet during the period.

-During the 2020 - 2021 year the Committee was chaired by Michael Ramsden, the non-executive Chairman due to his experience and expertise in the areas in which the Company operates and his non-executive status, the Board considers that he is suitably skilled to perform the role of chair of the Remuneration Committee.
+During the 2021-2022 year the Committee was chaired by Michael Ramsden, the non-executive Chairman due to his experience and expertise in the areas in which the Company operates and his non-executive status.
+The Board considers that he is suitably skilled to perform the role of chair of the Remuneration Committee.
 The Committee consisted of a majority of independent directors.